mihika-shilpi/p2/README.md

 ## 3 Unique inputs
 1. Text input for Name
-2. Checkbox to indicate whether to include a number
+2. Checkbox to indicate whether user works at company
 3. Dropdown to indicate Job Title

 ## Class